On the uniform convergence of random series in Skorohod space and representations of c\`{a}dl\`{a}g infinitely divisible

 In this section we study infinitely divisible processes with values in a separable Banach space $E$.
-Recall that an infinitely divisible probability measure $\mu$ on $E$, without Gaussian component, admits a L\'evy-Khintchine representation of the form
+Recall that an infinitely divisible probability measure $\mu$ on $E$, without Gaussian component, admits a L\'evy--Khintchine representation of the form

-where $b\in E$, $\nu$ is a $\sigma$-finite measure on $E$ with $\nu(\{0\})=0$ and $\lt x\rt= x/(1\vee \|x\|)$ is a continuous truncation function.
+where $b\in E$, $\nu$ is a $\sigma$-finite measure on $E$ with $\nu (\{ 0\})=0$, and $[\![ x]\!]= x/(1\vee\|x\|)$ is a continuous truncation function.
 Vector $b$ will be called the shift and $\nu$ the L\'evy measure of $\mu$.
 Here $E^*$ denotes the dual of $E$ and $\inner{x^*, x} := x^*(x)$, $x^*\in E^*$ and $x\in E$.
-We refer the reader to \cite{A-G-book} for more information on infinitely divisible distributions on Banach spaces.
+We refer the reader to \cite {A-G-book} for more information on infinitely divisible distributions on Banach spaces.

 Let $T$ be an arbitrary set.
-An $E$-valued stochastic process $X=\{X(t)\}_{t\in T}$ is called infinitely divisible if for any $t_1,\dots,t_n \in T$ the random vector $(X(t_1), \dots, X(t_n))$ has infinitely divisible distribution in $E^n$.
+An $E$-valued stochastic process $X=\{ X(t)\}_{t\in T}$ is called infinitely divisible if for any $t_1,\ldots ,t_n \in T$ the random vector $(X(t_1), \ldots, X(t_n))$ has infinitely divisible distribution in $E^n$.
 We can write its characteristic function in the form

-where $ \{x_j^*\}\subseteq E^*$, $\{b(t_j)\} \subseteq E$ and $\nu_{t_1,\dots,t_n}$ are L\'evy measures on $E^n$.
+where $ \{x_j^*\}\subseteq E^*$, $\{b(t_j)\} \subseteq E$ and $\nu_{t_1,\ldots,t_n}$ are L\'evy measures on $E^n$.
 Below we will work with $T=[0,1]$; extensions to $T=[0,a]$ or $T=[0,\infty)$ are obvious.

-In this section $\{V_j\}$ will stand for an i.i.d.\ sequence of random elements in a measurable space $\mathcal{V}$ with the common distribution $\eta$. $\{\Gamma_j\}$ will denote a sequence of partial sums of standard exponential random variables independent of the sequence $\{V_j\}$.
+In this section $\{V_j\}$ will stand for an i.i.d. sequence of random elements in a measurable space $\mathcal{V}$ with the common distribution $\eta$. $\{\Gamma_j\}$ will denote a sequence of partial sums of standard exponential random variables independent of the sequence $\{V_j\}$.
 Put $V=V_1$.

-\begin{theorem} Let $X=\{X(t)\}_{t\in [0,1]}$ be an infinitely divisible process without Gaussian part specified by \eqref{eq:LK1} and with trajectories in $\de$.
-Let $\morf{H}{[0,1]\times \R_{+}\times \mathcal{V}}{E}$ be a measurable function such that for every $t_1,\dots,t_n \in [0,1]$ and $B \in \mathcal{B}(E^n)$
+\begin{theorem} Let $X=\{X(t)\}_{t\in[0,1]}$ be an infinitely divisible process without Gaussian part specified by \eqref{eqLK1} and with trajectories in $\de$.
+Let ${H}\dvtx [0,1]\times\R_{+}\times\mathcal{V} \to{E}$ be a measurable function such that for every $t_1,\ldots,t_n \in[0,1]$ and $B \in\mathcal{B}(E^n)$

-$H(\cdot, r, v)\in \de$ for every $(r, v) \in \R_+\times\mathcal{V}$, and $r \mapsto \|H(\cdot, r, v)\|$ is nonincreasing for every $v \in \mathcal{V}$.
-Define for $u>0$
+$H(\cdot, r, v)\in\de$ for every $(r, v) \in\R_+\times\mathcal{V}$, and $r \mapsto\|H(\cdot, r, v)\|$ is nonincreasing for every $v \in \mathcal{V}$.
+Define for $u>0$,

 where